ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 For developers who want to install a rpm package from the *SKAO* rpm registry hosted on *Nexus*, they need first to import the configuration.
-The process is slightly different if you are using dnf (like in modern Fedora systems) or yum (most CentOS).
+The process is slightly different if using dnf (like in modern Fedora systems) or yum (most CentOS).

 If using dnf: